ruby-processing/JRubyArt/_editors/emacs.md

 permalink: /emacs/
 ---

-You have to be somewhat dedicated to use `emacs` as an editor these days, it is pretty powerful but a nightmare to configure cf atom or even JEdit.
+Unless you are a `emacs` aficionado you should probably prefer atom.
+However `emacs` is pretty powerful but a nightmare to configure cf atom.
 However along with `vim` it is probably the only editor that you can properly integrate with `pry`.
-Because it not as lightweight as vim it is just as well that you do not need to close `emacs` whilst live editing with pry.
+Because it not as lightweight as vim it is just as well that you do not need not close `emacs` when live editing with pry.

 ```bash
 jgem install pry